Python Programming Basics (2025 Guide): Syntax, Data Structures, Files & venv

 5. Control Flow: if/elif/else, for, while

-for n in range(3):
+for name in names:

 print(n)

-6. Functions: Parameters, Return Values, and Scope
+6. Functions: Parameters, Return Values, Scope

 def add(a, b):